 HoxHunt has been live for more than a year.
 It’s delivered as a globally scalable software-as-a-service (SaaS) solution, now used in more than 25 countries by thousands of people in dozens of organizations, and the number is growing fast.

 What’s most important, Hoxhunt makes a difference.
 Our solution truly empowers security teams and people – and greatly reduces the human risk level of the whole organization.
 Mikko Hyppönen acknowledges that Hoxhunt has achieved something that was supposed to be impossible: we do patch the brain, successfully.
 No other awareness training can do the same.

 “For a company, the approach of Hoxhunt is ideal.
 Employees become motivated to read their emails more carefully, and they learn to detect malicious messages.
 In addition to simulated attacks, people will start to recognize real attacks , because they have learned to do it.
 Users can’t tell whether it’s part of the game or something real” explained Mikko Hyppönen.

 We can prove in real-time that everyone can learn to spot attacks intended to cause harm.
 The employees learn to think for a few extra seconds, thus avoiding the traps.
 They see their own skills grow as they become familiar with more and more advanced attack techniques.
 And, naturally, employees can follow how they rise towards the top in the ranking table.

-We believe that the greatest asset of any company is their employees.
+We believe that the greatest asset of any company is its employees.
 But making your greatest asset stronger is no easy task.
-One needs an epic user experience that creates willingness to continue training in a fun and low effort environment, preferably integrated straight to the employees’ regular workflow.
+One needs an epic user experience that creates a willingness to continue training in a fun and low effort environment, preferably integrated straight to the employees’ regular workflow.
 That’s why we are here, ready to protect you, too.